lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 To derive this result, we had to make particular assumptions about normality of new mutations that might seem quite unrealistic.
 It is worth noting that if phenotypes are affected by enough mutations, the central limit theorem guarantees that the distribution of phenotypes within populations will be normal – no matter what the underlying distribution of those mutations might be.
 We also had to assume that traits are neutral, a more dubious assumption that we relax below.

 Note, finally, that this quantitative genetics model predicts that traits will evolve under a Brownian motion model.
 Thus, our quantitative genetics model has the same statistical properties of Brownian motion.
 We only need to match the parameters:  , and  .
-In some cases in the literature, the magnitude of trait change is expressed in within-population phenotypic standard deviations,  , per generation (e.g. Estes and Arnold 2007, Harmon et al. 2010).
+In some cases in the literature, the magnitude of trait change is expressed in within-population phenotypic standard deviations,  , per generation [e.g. @Harmon2010-wg; @Estes2007-mi].
 In that case, since dividing a random normal deviate by x is equivalent to dividing its variance by x2, we have  .

 ### Brownian motion under selection

 We have shown that it is possible to relate a Brownian motion model directly to a quantitative genetics model of drift.
 In fact, some authors equate the two.
 However, it is important to remember that the two are not the same thing.
 More specifically, an observation that a trait is evolving as expected under Brownian motion is not equivalent to saying that that trait is not under selection.
 This is because characters can also evolve as a Brownian walk even if there is strong selection – as long as selection acts in particular ways that maintain the properties of the Brownian motion model.
 For example, if the direction and magnitude of selection is random from one generation to the next, then evolution of the character will still follow a Brownian motion model.

 In general, the path followed by population mean trait values under mutation, selection, and drift depend on the particular way in which these processes occur.
-A variety of such models are considered by Hansen and Martins (1996).
+A variety of such models are considered by Hansen and Martins [-@Martins1996-oi].
 They identify three very different models that include selection where mean traits still evolve under an approximately Brownian model.
 Here I present univariate versions of the Hansen-Martins models, for simplicity; consult the original paper for multivariate versions.
 Note that all of these models require that the strength of selection is relatively weak, or else genetic variation of the character will be depleted by selection over time and the dynamics of trait evolution will change.

 One model assumes that populations evolve due to selection, but the strength and direction of selection varies randomly from one generation to the next.
 We model selection each generation as being drawn from a normal distribution with mean 0 and variance σ_s^2.
 Similar to our drift model, populations will again evolve under Brownian motion.
 However, in this case the Brownian motion parameters have a different interpretation: